ErlingSigurdson/SegMap595/README.md

 **74HC595**, sometimes simply called **595**, is a widely used 8-bit serial-in, parallel-out (SIPO) shift register integrated circuit (IC) commonly employed to drive 7-segment displays.

-**Mapped bytes** (sometimes called **bit masks**) can be precomputed and hard-coded into a program run by a microcontroller unit (MCU) or a similar device that drives a display.
+**Mapped bytes** (sometimes called **bit masks**) can be precomputed and hard-coded into a program run by a microcontroller (MC) or a similar device that drives a display.
 Although it may be perfectly acceptable, it may become troublesome if the program needs to be adapted to a circuit with a different wiring order between the device's outputs and the display's control pins.
 This library automates the task and lets your device do the whole job in one go based on three parameters:
 * a map string
 * a display type (either common-cathode or common-anode)